tendermint/spec/rust-spec/lightclient/supervisor/supervisor_001_draft.md

 ```

-The LightStore exposes functions to query stored LightBlocks, which
+We use the functions that the LightStore exposes, which
 are defined in the [verification specification](TODO).